 Purely handmade Georgian jewelry, which predates the Industrial Revolution, is very rare.
 Only a handful of pieces survived.
 Memento Mori (meaning “remember you will die”) jewelry was popular at this time, often featuring coffins and skulls.

 The Victorian period follows the reign of Queen Victoria in Great Britain from 1836 to 1901.
 Queen Victoria’s love for her husband and children inspired jewelry that reflected a romantic and sentimental outlook.

-Flowers, hearts, bows and birds inspired beautiful pieces of jewelry which showed the craftsmanship of the Victorian age.
+Flowers, hearts, bows, and birds inspired beautiful jewelry pieces showing the craftsmanship of the Victorian age.
 Serpent motifs were also popular.
 Gemstones were often used during the Victorian period and helped keep jewelry affordable for the mass market.
 Garnets, amethysts, corals, turquoise, and seed pearls were in style.

 Opals were increasingly popular as Queen Victoria adored them.
-Diamonds were discovered in South Africa in 1867 and became popular during this period as well.
-Human hair was also incorporated in jewelry during the Victorian Period.
+Diamonds were discovered in South Africa in 1867 and became popular during this period.
+Human hair was also incorporated into jewelry during the Victorian Period.
 This jewelry was given as a token of love and also worn as mourning jewelry.

 It is usually divided into three periods: